 Hearing loss, especially from exposure to loud noise, is the leading cause of tinnitus.
 Hearing loss and tinnitus generally are the result of damage to the microscopic endings of the hearing nerve in the inner ear.
 Tinnitus is most often heard at night while trying to fall asleep as the room is quiet and the body is approaching a relaxed state, but the tinnitus is not “quieting.”
-In fact, most comment that tinnitus is the “loudest” at night.
+In fact, most patients comment that tinnitus is the “loudest” at night.
 This is due to the absence of other environmental sounds or body noise which masks the tinnitus during the day.

 It is more concerning when tinnitus is only heard in one ear as this may be related to an abnormality of the central nervous system, or when tinnitus is pulsatile like that of their heart rate (pulse), which may be related to vascular disease.
-An audiogram performed by an Audiologist can help determine if the tinnitus is possibly related to hearing loss or whether there are other medical conditions that should be explored by your primary physician, such as high blood pressure, thyroid problems, or an adverse reaction to medication.
+An audiogram performed by an audiologist can help determine if the tinnitus is possibly related to hearing loss or whether there are other medical conditions that should be explored by your primary physicians, such as high blood pressure, thyroid problems, or an adverse reaction to a medication.

 Sound is the most common treatment of tinnitus when hearing loss is minimal.
 The most commonly used device is a ceiling fan or oscillating fan in the bedroom.
 Other sources of sound generators include:

-Hearing aids can be effective at reducing the awareness of tinnitus with hearing loss and can sometimes result in complete absence of the tinnitus while the hearing aid is worn.
+Hearing aids can be effective at reducing the awareness of tinnitus with hearing loss and can sometimes result in the complete absence of tinnitus while the hearing aid is worn.
 Avoiding exposure to loud sounds is recommended to prevent further hearing loss and to help prevent an increase in tinnitus symptoms.